wentam/bottom-bracket/notes/misc.md

 then use safe_call everywhere instead of call.
 * We might need a way for macros to expand into a "spliced" list - AKA (foo (my-macro)) expanding into (foo a b c).
     * This also might be logically broken: what if you call a splice macro at the top level?
+    * Wanting to use this also generally implies you're making assumptions on who your parent macro is, which is wrong.
 * We need to think about how build-time macro libraries could be distributed.
     * They could potentially be distributed as .so files that contain a function you can call to push all of it's macros - or simple all of it's macros listed as data with a symbol to reference them (a "global"). aarrp could have a standard way of loading these with (load-so-macros).
         * This is fancy because you could include both runtime library components and buildtime components in a single .so file.